 I like keeping extra worksheets and visuals inside so everything EET related is in one place since I don’t see kids in one room or office:

 The worksheet shown on the right above is part of a packet I made that works super well with the EET (or without it).
 Click here if you’re interested!
+You can read more about how I teach the EET on the blog too.

 And below is a picture of EVERYTHING: